IIS and X-Forwarded-For Header (XFF)How-Tos Published on •4 mins Last updated

-When you load balance your web site at layer 7, it will become non-transparent.
-This means that the actual client source IP address is replaced by the load balancer's own IP address, and therefore ONLY this address will be recorded in the IIS logs.
+When you load balance your website at layer 7, it will become non-transparent.
+This means that the actual client source IP address is replaced by the load balancer's own IP address - and only this address will be recorded in the IIS logs.

 NB.
 The other options to gain source IP transparency are to configure the load balancer in layer 4 NAT mode, layer 4 DSR mode or Layer 7 with TPROXY enabled.

 --> Did you want to learn about XFF on Apache?

 The solution - how to modify logging behaviour

 The steps required depend on your version of IIS.

 A custom logging field can be added to record XFF headers.

 - Start IIS Manager, then on the Connections pane on the left, click the appropriate website where you want to enable XFF logging.
 The Home page is then displayed in the main panel.